zeek/zeek-docs/scripts/base/protocols/ftp/gridftp.zeek.rst

    Raised when a GridFTP data channel is detected.

-   :c: The connection pertaining to the GridFTP data channel.
+   :param c: The connection pertaining to the GridFTP data channel.

 Functions
 #########